greenfrogee/All-Advancements-Practice/README.md

   - This Boat Has Legs
     - Land on a Strider in lava!
   - Potion Brewing
     - Learn to brew all 8 potions for HDWGH!
-Includes an in-game guide.
   - Beacon Building
     - Construct a beacon as fast a possible!
   - Uneasy Alliance